DanHodges/TheologicalDictionary/jesus-vicarious-humanity.md

 # Jesus’ Vicarious Humanity
-Definition of Jesus’ Vicarious Humanity coming soon.
+The definition of Jesus’ Vicarious Humanity is coming soon!